Who Will Treat You?

 If you’re in the 40-74 age group without a pre-existing condition, you can expect to receive a letter from your GP or local authority inviting you for a free NHS Health Check every five years.
 Please contact reception to make an appointment.

 You can self-refer to Feel Good Suffolk without needing to see a GP to get smoking cessation support.

 Interested in our new Social Prescriber role and how they might be able to help you?
 You can find more information about this role in the Our Team page where there is an informative video.

 Wherever possible we try to care for patients close to the end of their lives at home.
 We follow the principles incorporated in the Gold Standard Framework in palliative care.
 The community nursing team have much experience and additional training in looking after terminally ill patients in their own homes.
 In addition, we work with community Macmillan Nurses and St. Nicholas’ Hospice.

-We offer comprehensive immunisation for travellers at both surgeries.
-Swan Surgery is a designated Yellow Fever Centre and able to provide this immunisation for patients from either surgery.
+Swan Surgery is no longer a designated Yellow Fever Centre and is therefore unable to provide this immunisation for patients at either surgery.

 Make sure you give yourself at least 6-8 weeks before your intended date of travel.
 Last minute immunisation may not provide adequate protection.
 For more information on healthy travel visit: Fit For Travel